Sound Propagation Level Calculator (Version 3.5) - MAS Environmental 2020 - www.masenv.co.uk

 - Choose between "Single Frequency" for tonal sources and "Multi Spectrum" for broadband sources.

-- Move the barrier top to change its position, click the barrier body to toggle on/off.
+- Move the barrier/building top to change its position, click the body to toggle on/off.

-- Click "wall" to add a reflective surface behind the source/receiver.
+- Click "Wall+" to add a reflective surface behind the source/receiver (facade level).

-- You can bookmark or link directly to the results by clicking "Link to this calculation?"
+- You can bookmark or link directly to the results by clicking "Link to this calculation" under Options.

 - Need to calculate with multiple sources?
 Use our original noise source calculator

-The Interactive Sound Level Calculator is an approximate calculation tool and should not replace your own calculations and real life measurements.
+This Interactive Sound Propagation Level Calculator is an approximate calculation tool and should not replace your own calculations and real life measurements.

 - No transmission of sound around the barrier - therefore, the combined transmission of sound around the sides of the barrier must be at least 10dB below the level of sound transmission above the barrier.